 - Use an automated scheduling tool’s recommend posting times.
 Hootsuite and Later all have the ability to recommend the most optimal times to post.

 - Test, test, test!
 Over a 4-8 week period, pick 3-5 posting times throughout the week and track how many engagements likes, comments, and shares your posts receive.
 Then use this data to determine the best times to share posts with your audience.
+Experimentation is key to growth hacking Instagram.

 The Key to Instagram Success: Creating Amazing Visual Content